JoseluGames/MinecraftModdingDoneRight/Readme.md

 ##Things to do

-1. Setup Gradle.
+- Have a beautiful Readme.
-2. Have a beautiful Readme.
+- Complete the Wiki.

 ##Things done

-1. Choose Minecraft version to work with: 1.10.
+- Choose Minecraft version to work with: 1.10.